Portrait of John Milton c1629 (21)

-While still at Cambridge, he wrote elegies and epigrams in Latin, and sonnets in Italian and English, and in 1629 (21) composed his ode On the Morning of Christ’s Nativity, an accomplished work which he later placed at the beginning of his Poems (1645, 37).
-His lyric poems, L’Allegro and Il Penseroso (1632, 24), echo the poet Ben Jonson’s classical symmetry, clarity and urbanity, but introduce a deftness, charm and delicacy in both tone and rhythm, which were clearly beyond his model.
+While still at Cambridge, he wrote elegies and epigrams in Latin, and sonnets in Italian and English, and in 1629 (21) composed his ode On the Morning of Christ’s Nativity, an accomplished work which he later placed at the beginning of his Poems by Mr Milton, in English and Latin (1645, 37).

 Financial support and further poetry

-His father continued to support him financially after he left Cambridge in 1632 (24), and he was therefore able to continue his studies.
-He wrote the masques, Arcades and Comus, at the invitation of the composer and musician Henry Lawes, the latter piece for the inauguration of the Earl of Bridgewater as Lord President of Wales.
-Performed at Ludlow Castle, Shropshire, in 1634 (26) with Lawes playing the Attendant Spirit and the Earl’s children the other parts, it was well received and particularly eulogised by Sir Henry Wotton.
+After leaving Cambridge in 1632 (24), he took up residence at his parent's house in Horton, Buckinghamshire, where he continued his studies.
+His lyric poems, L’Allegro and Il Penseroso (1632, 24) date from this period, and reflect something of his delight in this country retreat, where he mainly lived until 1638 (30).
+Here, he wrote the masques, Arcades and Comus, at the invitation of the composer and musician Henry Lawes, the latter piece for the inauguration of the Earl of Bridgewater as Lord President of Wales, and performed at Ludlow Castle, Shropshire, in 1634 (26) with Lawes playing the Attendant Spirit and the Earl’s children the other parts.
+Comus was subsequently published (1637, 29) at Lawes instigation.
+It was well received and particularly eulogised by Sir Henry Wotton, who wrote that it was 'a dainty piece of entertainment, wherein I would much commend the tragical part if the lyrical did not ravish me with a certain Doric delicacy in your songs and odes, whereunto I must plainly confess to have seen yet nothing parallel in our language'.
 In 1637 (29) he contributed his pastoral elegy Lycidas to a motley collection of elegies on the death of Edward King, a graduate of Christ Church drowned at sea, amplifying the theme into a reflection on the question of the existence of evil and Divine providence.

-He then set off for the Continent, visiting France, where he met Hugo Grotius, and Italy, where he was welcomed into the neo-Platonic academies at Florence, and quickly established his reputation as ‘al grande poeta Inghilese, Giovanni Milton, Londra’ with the quality of his Latin and Italian verse.
+He left England in April, 1638 (30), visiting France, where he met Hugo Grotius, and Italy, where he was welcomed into the neo-Platonic academies at Florence, and quickly established his reputation as ‘al grande poeta Inghilese, Giovanni Milton, Londra’ with the quality of his Latin and Italian verse.
 He visited Rome and then Naples, where he was favoured with the attentions of Giovanni Battista Manso, who had been the friend and protector of Torquato Tasso.
 Returning to Florence, he found and visited the famous Galileo, at that time old and placed under effective house arrest by the Inquisition.
 He stayed for a month in Venice, from whence he shipped home the books and volumes of music he had collected during his year in Italy.
-On his way home to England he paid a visit to Geneva, where he met the father of his friend, Charles Diodati, and heard of his friend’s death the previous year.
+On his way home to England he paid a visit to Geneva, where he met the father of his friend, Charles Diodati, and first heard of his friend’s death the previous year.
+He arrived back in England in August, 1639 (31).

-Back in England by 1639 (31), he set up a school, at first taking the two young sons of his recently deceased sister as students, then the sons of friends and noblemen.
+He set up a school (1639, 31), at first taking the two young sons of his recently deceased sister, John and Edward Phillips, as students, then the sons of friends and noblemen.

 In 1642 (34) he married Mary Powell, the 17 year old daughter of a family to whom Milton’s father had lent money some years previously, and from whom Milton himself was receiving interest of £24 per annum on the loan.
 She stayed with him for only three weeks, however, leaving to make a visit to her parents at Forest Hill, near Oxford, and failing to return.
 She also failed to respond to his several letters, and, when he sent a servant to enquire after her, his servant was rudely rebuffed.
 It is possible that the outbreak of Civil War at this time made her return more difficult, and it is certainly true that his wife’s family were staunch Royalists, while Milton’s sympathies lay with the Parliamentarians, for whom he became an important pamphleteer and apologist.